Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study

 In static multiple workflow scheduling, two primary approaches have been used: \textit{one-by-one} and \textit{combined}.
-In the one-by-one method, workflows are scheduled sequentially, based on priority, while considering resource availability.
+In the one-by-one method, workflows are scheduled sequentially, based on priority, while considering resource availability \cite{15, 45}.
 For example, Rezaeian et al. \cite{15} apply the one-by-one approach using four different workflow selection methods: Ordered, which schedules workflows based on a predefined priority; round-robin, which iterates over workflows, scheduling one task from each workflow at a time; weighted round-robin, where workflows are selected according to a weighted formula before scheduling a task; and unfairness heuristic, which selects workflows based on their level of unfairness.
-Rimal and Maier \cite{45} employ three different workflow selection strategies: FCFS (First Come First Serve), EASY Backfilling, and MCT (Minimum Completion Time).
 In contrast, the \textit{combined} approach merges all workflows into a single large workflow before scheduling it on available resources.
 References \cite{34, 40} use a similar approach, where they break down each workflow into levels based on task depth.
 Then, they create partitions where each partition contains tasks at the same level across different workflows.
 Other studies merge workflows by adding a dummy entry task to connect the input workflows' actual entry tasks, and a dummy exit task to connect the workflows' exit tasks \cite{1, 44, 69}.